cap-js/docs/node.js/outbox.md

 Often, remote operations should be delayed until the main transaction succeeded.
 Otherwise, the remote operations are also triggered in case of a rollback.
 To enable this, an outbox can be used to defer remote operations until the success of the current transaction.

-Every CAP service can be _outboxed_, that means event dispatching becomes _asynchronous_.
+Every CAP service can be _outboxed_ that means event dispatching becomes _asynchronous_.

 ## Outboxing a Service